HB 787: Self-Defense Immunity

 Related Bills (1)

-Bill Number Subject Filed By Relationship Last Action and Location Track Bills S 636 Use or Threatened Use of Force Braynon II Similar Last Action: 5/3/2019 S Died in Criminal Justice
+Bill Number Subject Filed By Relationship Last Action and Location Track Bills S 636 Use or Threatened Use of Force Braynon Similar Last Action: 5/3/2019 S Died in Criminal Justice

 Citations - Statutes (3)